hacken-in/hacken-in/README.md

 We use [waffle.io](http://waffle.io/hacken-in/website) to manage our tickets.
 Everyhing in the "ready" state is ready to be implemented.

-### Localeapp

-We use [localeapp](http://localeapp.com) to translate everything.
-If you want to play with the code, you can deactivate it by removing the initializer for it in the `config/initializer` directory.

-If we granted you access to localeapp, you will find the api key in the settings of the project.

 ### Pow

 Pow is a really comfortable way to run the application on your machine.